 Introduction

-Tissue engineering is a novel technology in medical therapeutics aiming to invent bioactive substitutes for functional restoration of lost tissues and impaired organs1.
+Tissue engineering is a technology in medical therapeutics using bioactive substitutes for functional restoration of lost tissues and impaired organs1.
 Various proteins are necessary for tissue or organ engineering.
 These proteins function in regulating cellular behavior, the structure of many signaling molecules, and the fabrication of scaffolds2.
-However, there are several limitations of using proteins for this objective, such as source availability and stability, batch-to-batch variability, transmission of infecting organisms and immunogenicity3,4.
+However, there are several limitations to using proteins for this objective, such as source availability and stability, batch-to-batch variability, transmission of infecting organisms and immunogenicity3,4.
 Recombinant DNA technology used to expression foreign genes in convenient host systems can overcome these impediments.

 Many recombinant proteins were reported to function in tissue engineering, such as bone matrix protein, collagens5,6, elastin7,8, and spider silk9,10.
 Presently, several sources for recombinant protein production are available, including E. coli, yeast, insect cells, mammalian cells, and plants.
 Among these platforms, the plant system is the most recently developed.
-One advantage of plants over other systems is eukaryotic post-translational modification, which necessary for the function of proteins used in tissue engineering processes11.
-Other advantages include lack of human pathogens, speed and low cost of, and highly scalable manufacturing11,12.
-Therefore, plants were used to produce the osteopontin (OPN) in this study.
+One advantage of plants over other systems is eukaryotic post-translational modification, which may be necessary for the function of proteins used in tissue engineering processes11.
+Other advantages include lack of human pathogens, speed, low cost, and highly scalable manufacturing11,12.

 OPN has a role in bone formation.
 Also known as secreted phophoprotein1 (SPP1), it is a highly phosphorylated glycoprotein that is a prominent component of the mineralized extracellular matrix of bone13.
 OPN contains an Arg-Gly-Asp sequence that is a major integrin-binding site and functions to support adhesion of bone cells to the mineralized matrix14,15.
 The molecular weight of OPN varies between 45-74 kDa, depending on the level of phosphorylation and glycosylation16.
 OPN is a soluble protein present in most body fluids.
 One study suggested that OPN plays a role in adhesion and movement of osteoblasts in bone17.
 Besides bone cells, OPN can be secreted by mesenchymal stem cells (MSC) and can be further up-regulated during the osteogenic differentiation of these cells18.

 In this study, plants are used to produce human osteopontin (hOPN) as a model for recombinant proteins for tissue engineering.
 The recombinant hOPN was expressed transiently in Nicotiana benthamiana using geminiviral vectors.
-The hOPN was purified by Ni affinity chromatography and characterized for its structural conformation compared with the commercial hOPN.
-Therefore, the purpose of this study is to investigate the effect of plant-produced hOPN on the cell cytotoxicity and osteogenic differentiation.
+The hOPN was purified by Ni affinity chromatography and characterized for its structural conformation compared with commercial hOPN.
+The effect of plant-produced hOPN on cell cytotoxicity and osteogenic differentiation were also investigated.

 Results